 Reports have shown an increased incidence of atypical fibroxanthoma in patients with acquired immune deficiency syndrome (AIDS) and in patients who are immune suppressed, for example because of organ transplantation.

 Atypical fibroxanthoma affects both sexes equally, with a mean age of 69 years at diagnosis.

 What are the clinical features of atypical fibroxanthoma?

-Atypical fibroxanthoma often appears in areas that have received excessive sun exposure, usually around the ears, nose, cheeks, and back of the neck, or in areas where individuals may have previously received radiotherapy treatment.
+Atypical fibroxanthoma often appears in areas that have received excessive sun exposure, usually around the scalp, ears, nose, cheeks, and back of the neck, or in areas where individuals may have previously received radiotherapy treatment.
 They have also been reported to occur on the trunk, extremities, and in sun-protected areas.

 - A solitary tumour or multiple tumours may occur.